nielsenjared/nielsenjared.github.io/content/blog/algorithm-bubble-sort-javascript/index.md

 Now that we've got a plan, let's execute it!

-### How to Code the Bubble Sort Algorithm in JavaScript
+### Execute the Plan

-Let's initialize our array:
+First, we initialize our array:
 ```js
 const unsorted = [10, 1, 9, 2, 8, 3, 7, 4, 6, 5];
 ```